Wav2code: Restore Clean Speech Representations via Codebook Lookup for Noise-Robust ASR: Methodology

 \section{Methodology}

-In this section, we present the proposed Wav2code framework including EW2 backbone, codebook learning in pre-training stage, code prediction in finetuning stage and the IFF-Net that considers both restoration fidelity and quality.
+In this section, we present the proposed Wav2code framework including EW2 backbone, codebook learning in pre-training stage, code prediction in finetuning stage and the IFF-Net. {The overall training pipeline is depicted by Algorithm~\ref{alg1}.}